 Linear Factor Models and the Estimation of Expected Returns

-Standard factor models imply a linear relationship between expected returns on assets and their factor exposures.
-We provide the asymptotic properties of factor-model-based expected return estimators for individual assets and show that exploiting this linear relationship leads to precision gains of up to 31% in the estimates of expected returns compared to using historical averages.
-Moreover, in the presence of omitted factors, adding an alpha to the model captures mispricing only in case of traded factors, otherwise, the bias caused by misspecification cannot be corrected.
+This paper analyzes the properties of expected return estimators on individual assets implied by the linear factor models of asset pricing, i.e., the product of factor exposures and prices of risk.
+We provide the asymptotic properties of factor-model-based expected return estimators, which yield the standard errors for individual assets.
+We show that using factor-model-based risk premium estimates leads to sizable precision gains compared to the historical averages.
+In the presence of omitted factors, adding an alpha to the model captures mispricing only in case of traded factors, otherwise the bias caused by misspecification cannot be corrected.
 Finally, inference about expected returns, unlike inference on factor prices, does not suffer from a small-beta bias.
-The more precise factor-model-based estimates of expected returns translate into signicant improvements in out-of-sample performance of optimal portfolios.
+The more precise factor-model-based estimates of expected returns translate into sizable improvements in out-of- sample performance of optimal portfolios.

-Keywords: Factor Pricing, Risk Premium, Small Betas, Omitted Factors
+Keywords: Cross Section of Expected Returns, Risk Premium, Small Betas, Omitted Factors.

 JEL Classification: C13, C38, G11